Patient-Centric Predictive Solutions Start with Establishing a Common Vocabulary for Medical AI!

 Continuous and automatic updating with new medical information to improve risk predictions and mitigation recommendations

 Insights from diverse Patient-HDT can be incorporated into a single dynamic medical knowledge base to use anywhere to enhance treatment quality

-Our method uses raw data to define initial data-related assumptions and to determine the feasibility and value of the solution.
+Our method uses raw data to define initial data-related insights to determine the feasibility and value of the Patient-HDT.

 Events Risk Profile Example

 Modeling Patients, A Key Challenge for AI Solutions in Healthcare

 Digital twins are expected to offer unprecedented insights into a variety of fields of medicine and healthcare.
 At some point, digital twins will fundamentally alter how physicians engage with their patients.
 Doctors would employ digital twins to diagnose patients' conditions more accurately, simulate treatment possibilities, and provide assistance during life-saving surgery.